 [Meteoritical Constraints on the Infant Stages of Habitable Planets]

-- If you have questions, or wish to contribute to this book, please do not hesitate to contact me.
+- If you have questions please do not hesitate to contact me.
 My email is ajvriches AT gmail.com.

 I intend to follow this first book project with other such fun and

 challenging activities in this realm.
-The first of which is Authoring of an illustrated book that is under development, and which targets children aged 8 to 12 years while providing sufficient information for adults.
+The first of which is Authoring of an illustrated popular science book that is currently underway, and which targets children aged 8 to 12 years while providing sufficient information for adults.